Rebecca Jones (Quaker): Professional Life and Ministry

 In 1783, Jones closed the school and applied for a certificate as a traveling minister.
 At the London Yearly Meeting, Jones and her colleagues successfully advocated for English Quaker women to gain the right to hold a women's yearly meeting.
 Between 1784 and 1788, Jones continued to travel England, Ireland, Scotland, and Wales, with English Quaker Christina Hustler.
 She visited many English schools, including Ackworth School.

 In 1788, Jones returned to Philadelphia, where she opened a small shop where she sold material, thread, and other sundries.
 Jones continued to preach in the Delaware Valley and New England, and regularly visited District families.
 In 1799, she helped establish the Westtown Friends' Boarding School.

 Personal life

 Jones never married, but had particularly close relationships with Quaker women on both sides of the Atlantic.
 Notably, Bernice Chattin became Jones's adopted daughter.
-Chattin lived with Jones beginning in the 1790's, and cared for her household while Jones traveled.
+Chattin lived with Jones beginning in the 1790s, and cared for her household while Jones traveled.

-Illness and Death
+Illness and death

 Jones fell ill Yellow Fever Epidemic of 1793.
 In 1813, she contracted Typhus, which she never fully recovered from.
 While this ended her traveling career, she was consulted for her expertise.
 She remained an invalid until her death in 1818.